kleinfreund/retrieve/README.md

 ##### `responseErrorHandlers` (optional)

-Processed if sending the request succeeded and a response with a status code >=300 was returned (i.e. the promise returned by `fetch` is fulfilled and yields a `Response` object whose `ok` property is set to `false`).
+Run when sending the request succeeded and a response with a status code >=300 was returned (i.e. the promise returned by `fetch` is fulfilled and yields a `Response` object whose `ok` property is set to `false`).

 Exceptions during the processing of a response error handler are not caught.

 A response error handler can have one of two results:

-- maintaining the error state of the response (indicated by returning an `Error` object)
+- maintaining the error state of the response
 - correcting the error state of the response (indicated by returning a `Response` object)

 Returning a `Response` object allows `retrieve` to continue processing the response as if no error occurred in the first place.
 Then, no further error response handlers will be processed.